Finland: conservative revolution is coming?

 Why did the left-wing parties not go to the elections as a bloc, a big tent coalition?

 The Social-Democrats and the Greens are very divided over economic issues.
 Some of them are market liberals and others are more social, socialist oriented.
-The Greens, in fact, are a ‘wild card’ party in Finnish politics, just like other center parties.
+The Greens, in fact, are a ‘wild card’ party in Finnish politics, just like other centre parties.
 Yes, they were in the conservative government from 2007 to 2011.
 They can form a government with left-wing parties or right-wing parties.
 And this is very advantageous when it comes to playing on the balance of power.
-That is why bloc politics such as in Sweden, Norway and Denmark is not very practical in Finland.
+That is why bloc politics such as in Sweden, Norway, and Denmark is not very practical in Finland.

 What next for Sanna Marin and the left wing of the Social-Democrats then?